The Ultimate Guide To Men’s Polo Shirts

 Cotton jersey

 The difference between standard cotton and cotton jersey is that the latter is knitted, giving a much softer and more breathable finish.
-Typically reserved for higher end polos, it feels much like a wool style but without the eye-bleeding price tag.

 It’s a great option for wearing with tailoring or separates, when you want to put together a more polished casual style.

-Cashmere & merino
+Cashmere & merino wool

 As great as cotton is, when you try on your first knitted cashmere or merino polo, you’ll never go back.
-Ludicrously soft and tactile, they are both amazing polo fabrics to wear on their own in the evening or with relaxed tailoring.
+Ludicrously soft and tactile, they are both amazing polo shirt fabrics to wear on their own in the evening or with relaxed tailoring.

 Although you’ll often read about wool’s amazing moisture-wicking, breathable characteristics, don’t believe a word of it – you’ll sweat like crazy on a hot day, so keep these for cool evenings.